 Racial Equity Tools, has put together a COVID-19 resource list.
 National Innovation Service created an Equitable Systems Transfomational Framework for COVID-19.

-If you’re aware of a resource that you don’t see included here, please reach out to Emma.
+If you’re aware of a resource that you don’t see included here, please reach out to Loren.

 Housing production and preservation is more critical than ever during the COVID-19 crisis.
 HDC Affordable Housing Developers have shared concerns about the potential for major project development disruptions.
 We are working with partners across the sector to address these new challenges around permitting, fund commitment, supply chain shortage, contractor availability, rising costs of labor and materials, and potential adaptation of project timelines.